eiffel-community/eiffel-intelligence/wiki/markdown/status.md

 There are 3 differnt kind of status indications:
  **NOT_SET**, **AVAILABLE**, **UNAVAILABLE**

-Eiffel Intelligewce status reflects the dependent services statuses and will only be available if all dependent service is available.
+Eiffel Intelligece status reflects the status dependent services and will only be available if all dependent service is available.

 Endpoint